The Ronin Bridge Hack: $625 Million and the Dangers of Centralization

 The Ronin bridge continued operating normally in appearance after the theft.
 No alerts fired.
 No automated monitoring flagged the depleted reserves.
 The only signal was a failed user withdrawal on March 29—someone trying to move 5,000 ETH who discovered the bridge couldn’t cover it.

 That support ticket started the investigation.
-Sky Mavis disclosed the breach the same day.
+The developer disclosed the breach the same day.

 The gap between execution and discovery is arguably as damaging as the theft itself.
 With monitoring in place, the withdrawal rate could have been paused within minutes.
 Much of the stolen ETH could have been recovered before the attackers had moved it.